Cityslick/BlackJack21/README.md

 For the audio, I signed up for freesounds.org online and picked out a few audio clips from there to add some extras to the game.

 A key piece of code that I used was the Fisher Yates shuffle algorithm that I found online and created my own version of in order for me to properly shuffle and randomize the card deck.

+##Unsolved Problems

+This is not a perfectly working BlackJack game as I did find some bugs.
+One occurs on counting Aces as 1 or 11's and another occurs when mistakingly pressing a button twice which throws off the entire game causing the user to refresh the page.
+Another issue that had occured was the dealer taking too many cards when the player "stayed" on a hand.

+It seems as if that error is not happening as often anymore but throughout the coding of this game, many times I would fix one thing and something else would break.
+I relentlessly stayed on top of the debugger in the developer tools but I could not really find a workable solution in the time we had before the submission deadline.

+I definitely want to improve on this game by refactoring most of the code into methods in objects.
+I also want to improve the logic to add addittional options for the player including "split", "insurance", etc.